Ubspy/Robotics-Tutorial/readme.md

 Which is correct, we can now treat `Circle` as a variable type!
 Except there's a couple of big differences, normally when we `initialize` variables we have to set them to something, their `literal`.
 For example, it we make an int like `int number`, we set initialize it by setting it to an `integer literal`, something like `1, -5 or 10`.
 But what's a `Circle literal`?
 Or in other words: what do we set `myCircle` to equal?
 Well this is where `objects` come in.

 See `myCircle` isn't a regular variable type, it's an `object`.
-Or more specifically: it's an `object` of the `Circle` class, it's a `Circle object`.
+Or more specifically: it's an `object` of the `Circle class`, it's a `Circle object`.
 So when `initializing` our `Circle object`, we need to set it to a `new instance` of `Circle`.
 Now slow down, what the heck is an `instance`?
 Well saying `an instance of a class` is a fancy of saying `a copy of a class`.
 You can think of the `Circle` class as a template, we have it set up to have two variables, and a function.
 When we create an `instance` of the `Circle` class, it will copy all of that over into the `object`, that way nothing do to any `Circle objects` will affect our other `Circle objects`.

 Hopefully I haven't lost you, but when you make `an instance` of `Circle`, it will basically copy the two variables, as well as the function into a variable that we can use.
 So how do we do that?
 Well remember the `new` keyword?
 That's right, we have to use that.
 We tell Java that we want `myCircle` to by a `new instance` of `Circle`.
 So here's what that will look like:
 ```Java